MichelleW1234/cse15l-lab-reports/Week5LabReport.md

 ## directions:
 Online, find 4 interesting command-line options or alternate ways to use the command you chose.
-For example, we saw the -name option for find in class.
 For each of those options, give 2 examples of using it on files and directories from ./written_2.
 Show each example as a code block that shows the command and its output, and write a sentence or two about what it’s doing and why it’s useful.
 Along with each option/mode you show, cite your source for how you found out about it as a URL or a description of where you found it.